ClayHunter1/Measurement-Converter-Project/README.md

 # Measurement-Converter-Project
-A measurement converter HTML/CSS project designed for cooking/baking.
+A measurement converter using HTML, CSS, and JS designed for cooking